 Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with, Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
 The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
 If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).
 The Coast Guard will not retaliate against small entities that question or complain about this rule or any policy or action of the Coast Guard.

 Collection of Information

 This rule calls for no new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501- 3520).
+We received zero comments regarding the proposed rule.

 Federalism